butfirstchai.com

 • 💬 Comments

 Whenever I share chicken cutlets on Stories, I get DMs asking for the trick to retain the shape while frying.
-If you follow my method described here, you will not get disappointed! trust me.
-Even I had a bad batch of cutlets that tasted less chicken or too oily, etc. I came up with this recipe after a few testing.
-So, I can assure you, this cutlet recipe will hold its shape.
+If you follow my method described here, you will not be disappointed!

-My favourite part about this chicken cutlet recipe is fennel seeds.
+My favourite part of this chicken cutlet recipe is the fennel seeds.
 Add some in warm coconut oil and let it sizzle and bleed flavour into the fat.
 Takes the cutlet taste up a notch!

 chicken cutlets, ketchup and two cups of chai